jeremy198898/Study/README.md

 2 setup the jboss environment

-(Don't forget setting up github log info in idea settings, which lead to failure with commit.)
+(Don't forget setting up github log info in idea settings, which lead to failure with commit and push.)